 Each type of peripheral subsystem has its own specialized DLP.
-Some DLPs (such as those for disk drives) can service multiple peripheral devices of the same type through peripheral controllers or exchange units.
+Some DLPs (such as those for disk drives) can service multiple peripheral devices of the same type.
 In operation, a DLP receives a request for an I/O data transfer from the CPU via the Message-Level Interface.
 Some DLPs (such as those for disk drives) can accept multiple I/O requests and queue them for processing.
 The DLP then initiates the peripheral-dependent functions required to perform the I/O data transfer.
 Data is transferred through a Message-Level Interface to or from main memory.
 Each DLP includes local memory that is used to buffer the data transfer operations.